litestar-org/litestar/docs/usage/cli.rst

    pip install litestar[standard]

-After installing any of these two, the ``litestar`` command will be available as the entrypoint to the CLI.
+Once you have installed either of these, you can access the CLI functionality through the ``litestar`` command.

 .. note::
-   Litestar includes the ``click``, ``rich``, and ``rich-click`` packages when you install the CLI.
+   Installing the CLI automatically includes the ``click``, ``rich``, and ``rich-click`` packages.
+While we recommend
-   We recommend using ``rich-click`` for the best experience, but it is considered an optional dependency.

-   If you would like to use the CLI without the included ``rich-click`` dependency, simply install ``click`` and ``rich`` in your project instead of using one of the built in Litestar extras flag.
+    using ``rich-click`` for the best experience, it is an optional dependency.
+If you prefer not to use it, you can manually install ``click`` and ``rich`` in your project instead of using the built-in Litestar extras flag.

 Autodiscovery
 -------------

-Litestar will automatically discover Litestar applications and application factories placed within the canonical modules ``app`` and ``application``, which can be singular files or directories.
-Within those modules, or submodules thereof, the CLI will pick up any :class:`Litestar <.app.Litestar>` instance, callables named ``create_app``, or callables annotated as returning a :class:`Litestar <.app.Litestar>` instance.
+Litestar offers autodiscovery of applications and application factories placed within the canonical modules named either ``app`` or ``application``.
+These modules can be individual files or directories.
+Within these modules or their submodules, the CLI will detect any instances of :class:`Litestar <.app.Litestar>`, callables named ``create_app``, or callables annotated to return a :class:`Litestar <.app.Litestar>` instance.

-The lookup will consider these locations in order:
+The autodiscovery follows these lookup locations in order:

 1. ``app.py``
 2. ``app/__init__.py``
 3. Submodules of ``app``
 4. ``application.py``
 5. ``application/__init__.py``
-6. Submodules ``application``
+6. Submodules of ``application``

-and within those, look for:
+Within these locations, Litestar CLI looks for:

-1. An object named ``app`` that's an instance of  :class:`Litestar <.app.Litestar>`
+1. An object named ``app`` that is an instance of :class:`Litestar <.app.Litestar>`
-2. An object named ``application`` that's an instance of  :class:`Litestar <.app.Litestar>`
+2. An object named ``application`` that is an instance of :class:`Litestar <.app.Litestar>`
-3. Any object that's an instance of :class:`Litestar <.app.Litestar>`
+3. Any object that is an instance of :class:`Litestar <.app.Litestar>`
 4. A callable named ``create_app``
-5. A callable that's annotated as returning an instance of :class:`Litestar <.app.Litestar>`
+5. A callable annotated to return an instance of :class:`Litestar <.app.Litestar>`

 Commands
 --------